Deborah1-art/LITA-PROJECT-2/README.md

 - Structured Query Language (SQL) for Querying of Data
 - Power Bi for Advanced Visualizations and Interactive Reports
 - GitHub for Portfolio Building

+ ### Data Cleaning and Prepartions

+  ### Exploratory Data Analysis
+  ---
+  Below are some of the question answerwed while exploring the Dataset;